subspace/subnomicon/docs/consensus/consensus/archiving.md

     - Consensus
     - Archiving
 last_update:
-  date: 05/01/2024
+  date: 05/02/2024
   author: Saeid Yazdinejad
 ---

-**Archiving** is one of the three core processes in the Autonomys Network consensus.
+**Archiving** is one of the three core processes in the Subspace consensus.
 It transforms the chain blocks at a configured depth (currently 100 blocks) from the tip of the chain into a canonical history ready to be distributed to farmers for storage.

 The Archiving construction is primarily based on the paper **[Information Dispersal with Provable Retrievability for Rollups](https://eprint.iacr.org/2021/1544)**.
 The key idea we inherit from this paper is to view the data to be archived as a matrix and a “1.5D approach” with column-wise erasure coding and row-wise KZG commitment.